pic

 11.284 s (60005935 allocations: 5.277 GiB)

 An alternative strategy, which lets users fine-tune the workload of each task, is to partition iterations into smaller subsets that can be processed in parallel.
-Before detailing the implementation, we'll first explore how to partition a collection and its indices.
-This step makes use of the ChunkSplitters package.
+Before detailing the implementation, we'll first explore how to partition a collection and its indices through the ChunkSplitters package.

 Partitioning Collections

-The package ChunkSplitters makes it possible to partition a collection x and its indices.
-It provides two functions for lazy partitioning: chunks and index_chunks.
+The package ChunkSplitters provides two functions for lazy partitioning: chunks and index_chunks.
 These functions support n and size as keyword arguments, depending on the type of partition desired.
 Specifically, n sets the number of subsets to create, with each subset sized to distribute elements evenly.
 In contrast, size specifies the number of elements to be contained in each subset.
 Since an even distribution across all subsets can't be guaranteed, the package adjusts the number of elements in one of the subsets if necessary.

-Below, we apply these functions to a variable x containing the 26 letters of the alphabet.
-Note that outputs require the use of collect, since chunks and index_chunks are lazy.
+Below, we apply these functions to a variable x that contains the 26 letters of the alphabet.
+Note that the outputs provided require the use of collect, since chunks and index_chunks are lazy.

 x = string.('a':'z') # all letters from "a" to "z"